JeremiahKaren/35percent.github.io/letters/Nov2016_response_to_ombudsman_draft_decision.md

 enforcement in response to several of the breaches identified by Mr X and that it did not have a systematic supervision procedure to check compliance._"

+## Effective enforcement action
 Secondly, we feel that the investigation has failed to address a major aspect of our complaint; namely that the Council has failed to take effective enforcement action to remedy the situtation in at least one instance where we discovered that social rented housing has failed to be provided.

-Our complaint specifically referred to a development of 205 homes at the Bermondsey Spa regeneration (ref:10/AP/3010), where 44 social rented homes required by planning consent were not provided.The Council argued that the situation was resolved by the agreement that the 44 units are going to be provided by the RSL concerned at a development elsewhere (Manor Place Depot 15/AP/1062).
+Our complaint specifically referred to a development of 205 homes at the Bermondsey Spa regeneration (ref:10/AP/3010), where 44 social rented homes required by planning consent were not provided.

+The Council argued that the situation was resolved by the agreement that the 44 units are going to be provided by the RSL concerned at a development elsewhere (Manor Place Depot 15/AP/1062).
 We complained that this remedy is ineffective because these 44 units are being used to fulfil the affordable housing quota for that development and therefore cannot be used to offset the shortfall.

 It would appear that this part of our complaint has not been addressed by the investigation or the Ombudsman's decision notice.
 We request that it is